Esthetician Licensing Requirements

 - Take and pass all required exams.

-- Pay a license fee, which varies by state.
+- Pay a license fee.

 The first step to becoming an esthetician is enrolling in and completing a cosmetology program.
 Your curriculum will vary by school and location, but the program must prepare you for all licensure examinations in your state and satisfy your state's training hour requirements.
 Visit the Beauty Schools Directory esthetician hub for more information about cosmetology schools with esthetician programs in your area, including cost, accreditation, possible financial aid, exam prep, available certificates, and training hours.